What is the Difference Between Accuracy, Precision, and Resolution?

 Changing the Resolution

-For darts, you are looking to add up points where each dart is in the target, though with only a few rings, we do not have very continuous measurements.
-We only have five rings.
-But what does this have to do with accuracy or precision?
-Well, nothing really.
+In this dartboard scenario, we are looking to add up points according to each dart's position on the board.
+However, with only a few rings, we do not have very continuous measurements.
+On the left board, we only have five rings.
+This means that several darts will be located in each ring, even if they are at inconsistent distances from the center.
+If we increase the number of rings, we can get a bit more exact feel for how far each dart lands from the center.
 The number of rings is the resolution of the measurement.
 If we increased the number of rings, we gain more resolution in the measurement.

 Figure 2.
 Increasing the number of rings increases the resolution.

-With the new target, we increased our resolution to measure seven rings, but the overall accuracy of the solution did not change.
-We are just able to measure it better.
+With the new target, we have increased our resolution to measure seven rings, but the overall accuracy of the solution has not changed.
+We are just able to better score each throw.

 In fairness, while the real accuracy has not changed, the overall measured accuracy may change.
 When we see something visually, we are quickly evaluating it in an analog mode, but the resolution is inherently a digital property (we are not talking about range in this discussion).
 If we were to reduce the number of bands to the extreme as shown below, we would have very little ability to measure accuracy or precision.